Deltares/hydromt/data/catalogs/README.rst

 4. Units should be acounted for properly using properties such as `unit`, `unti_add`, and `unit_mult` where appropriate
 5. Whatever domain specific quality assurance should be done, to avoid for example, rounding errors near the boundaries.

 At least, point one needs to be verified locally by the author of the PR, and preferably a test should be made for it in our CI as well.
-Depending on context we may ask you to verrify other points (on this list) as well.
+Depending on context we may ask you to verify other points (on this list) as well.